kbitr/cloudflare-docs/src/content/docs/workers/observability/traces/known-limitations.md

 ### Support for custom spans and attributes:
 While automatic instrumentation covers the platform interactions, we know you need visibility into your own application logic too.
 We're working to support the [OpenTelemetry API](https://www.npmjs.com/package/@opentelemetry/api) to make it easier for you to instrument custom spans within your application.

+### Span and attribute names subject to change
+As Workers tracing is currently in beta, span names and attribute names are not yet finalized.
+We may refine these names during the beta period to improve clarity and align with OpenTelemetry semantic conventions.
+We recommend reviewing the [spans and attributes documentation](/workers/observability/traces/spans-and-attributes) periodically for updates.

 ###